 Hunter.io, formerly Email Hunter, is also a great resource that scans a page for email addresses.
 You can also search by the person’s name right in the search bar.

-One of the most useful pieces of Hunter.io is that it quickly identifies a common email pattern.
+One of the most useful pieces of Hunter.io or Buzzstream is that they can help identify a common email pattern.
 However, there are several other options for identifying patterns if those don’t work.
 For example, Email Format helps uncover patterns based on the domain name that you input.